 Step 1: Confirm Eligibility to Apply

-- BA or BS in Anthropology, Archaeology, or related field (must be completed prior to beginning program).
-If BA/BS is not in Anthropology or Archaeology, applicants may still apply if they can demonstrate sufficient preparation to pursue intended course of study in the Applied Anth MA.
-If you are unsure if your previously degree is applicable, please contact the graduate coordinator.
+- BA or BS in Anthropology, Archaeology, or related field, completed prior to beginning program.
+If BA/BS is not in Anthropology or Archaeology, applicants may still apply if they can demonstrate sufficient preparation to pursue intended course of study in the program.
+See recommended preparation and contact the graduate coordinator with questions.

 - GPA: Minimum 3.0 in undergraduate major and last 60 attempted units of bachelor’s degree.
-The Anthropology Department may make exceptions to this requirement on a case-by-case basis; students with a GPA below 3.0 may still apply to the program.
+Exceptions may be possible on a case-by-case basis if applicants can demonstrate potential for success in a rigorous academic environment.

 - GRE scores are not required, but applicants may submit them as demonstration of academic ability if they desire.